 Where to Stay in London: Popular Neighborhoods & Top Hotels

+Planning a trip to London, but feeling overwhelmed by the enormous number of neighborhoods and hotels to choose from?
+You’re not alone.
 Luckily, helping you explore new cities is what we love to do.
-So if you’d like some help deciding where to stay in London, let your search engine rest and enjoy this simple guide to popular neighborhoods and top hotels.
+So, for some inspiration deciding where to stay in London, check out this guide to the popular areas, and top hotels.

 People sitting at a 5-star hotel drinking afternoon tea in London.